 As a Quick Mood Gauge

-For Indoor Recess and other Free Times
+For Indoor Recess and Other Free Times

-Great for games like hangman or just for drawing.
+These are great for games like hangman or just for drawing.
 Kids love to use these during their free time.

 Do you use individual student white boards in your classroom?
 Please share your ideas!